andrejscek/Chirpy/README.md

 # Chirpy

 Chirpy is a Go project that provides a web API for managing chirps.
-It utilizes the Chi router and a PostgreSQL database.
+It utilizes the Chi router and a simple json file as a database.

 ## Table of Contents